-It is worth noting that another project under development at IMP, the proposed Electron-Ion Collider in China (EICC)~\cite{Anderle:2021wcy, Liang:2025owx}, will also rely on a polarized proton beam and the advancement of high-precision polarimeter techniques.
-The proton co-magnetometer proposed here could therefore be directly synergized with the EICC program, providing mutual benefits in both technical development and resource optimization.
-We also note that the design philosophy of the neutrino-factory–oriented nuSTORM project~\cite{nuSTORM:2025tph} shows strong similarities with the sector magnet concept here, suggesting potential synergies in the future development.
+It is worth noting that another project under development, the proposed Electron-Ion Collider in China (EICC)~\cite{Anderle:2021wcy, Liang:2025owx}, will also rely on a polarized proton beam and the advancement of high-precision polarimeter techniques.
+The proton co-magnetometer proposed here could therefore be directly synergized with the EICC program, offering mutual benefits in both technical development.
+We also note that the design philosophy of the neutrino-factory–oriented nuSTORM project~\cite{nuSTORM:2025tph} shares strong similarities with the sector magnet concept here, suggesting potential synergies in future development.